Pallavi Sharda: Screen

 Sharda played a leading role in ABC Television's medical drama Pulse (2017), which earned her the Casting Guild of Australia's "Rising Star" award.
 She played in the ABC-TV series Les Norton in 2019, performing opposite David Wenham as Georgie Burman, a spunky and pragmatic casino manager.

 In 2020, she starred in Beecham House, ITV's historical drama series directed by Gurinder Chadha, the British Indian director whose work she wrote about in her dissertation at university.
 In July of the same year, she starred in ABC TV's Retrograde, a six-part dramedy about life for a group of young people during the COVID-19 pandemic in Australia.

 In 2021, Sharda appeared as Megan Chapman in the British Netflix drama The One.
 That same year, she featured in the live-action film Tom & Jerry, alongside Chloë Grace Moretz, Michael Peña, and Colin Jost.

 In 2022, Sharda starred as Asha in the Netflix romantic comedy Wedding Season, opposite Suraj Sharma.
 Directed by Tom Dey and produced by Imagine Entertainment, Jax Media, and Swati Shetty, the film follows two Indian-Americans who pretend to date during wedding season before developing a genuine relationship.

-In 2022 she starred in the Australian award-winning drama The Twelve opposite Sam Neil, this garnered her a Logie nomination for Most outstanding supporting actress for her portrayal of 24 year old Corrie D'Souza – a head juror marred by her own story of PTSD in 2023.
+In 2022 she starred in the Australian award-winning drama The Twelve opposite Sam Neill.
+This garnered her a Logie nomination for Most outstanding supporting actress for her portrayal of 24 year old Corrie D'Souza – a head juror marred by her own story of PTSD in 2023.

 In 2024, Sharda was cast in two Australian comedy films.
 SPIT, which released theatrically in March 2025, features Sharda as Aria Sahni, a lawyer known for her unconventional methods.
-One More Shot is due to premiere on Stan in October 2025, following screenings at SXSW Austin, its Australian premiere, and the Melbourne International Film Festival.
+One More Shot premiered on Stan in October 2025, following screenings at SXSW Austin, its Australian premiere, and the Melbourne International Film Festival.